side note: I quit college and did not receive "extensive academic training." Most of my photo training came from friends and workshops.

-Your biography also mentions that after your extensive academic training, you returned to Mexico City to rediscover your family roots.
+Your biography also mentions that after you returned to Mexico City to rediscover your family roots.
 What does this mean to you and do you feel like you have done so?

 How has rediscovering your family roots affected or driven your career?